CaviesLabs/hamsterpocket-backend/README.md

 - [hamsterpocket-program](https://github.com/CaviesLabs/hamsterpocket-program) - Rust smart contract repository

 ## **Getting started** 🚀
 Create a new Hamsterpocket project with Open Source integration in just a few steps.
-For the Enterprise integration, please [contact sales](https://vuestorefront.io/contact/sales).

 ### **Step 1: Clone this repo** 🧰